nicitaacom/AWS-scraper/dev_readme.md

 - Scrapes business leads using free SDKs (if SDKs provide no emails – fallback to `scrapeEmailFromWebsite` in SDK).
 - Uses AI/internal logic to split a large request (`string[]` of cities) into smaller RLs (Request Lengths).
 - Uses `scraper.generateRegionalChunks` that returns string[] of cities to scrape leads those cities
+- For example limit is 200 and 100 cities and 5 available SDKs so it's 40 limit per SDK and 20 cities per SDK If SDK1 found 40 leads in 3 cities then exit cities loop
 - Jobs run **sequentially** (not in parallel) to avoid 429s, track `completed_in_s`, and respect `MAX_RUNTIME_MS`.
 - There is **no parent job** — the chain starts with Job1 and continues auto-chaining:
   - Each job scrapes up to `MAX_LEADS_PER_JOB` (~346 leads in 13 mins).